-3-Validation
+3- Validation

-CFM56-7B27 engine has one-stage fan, three stages lowpressure compressor, nine stages high-pressure compressor, a can-annular combustion chamber, one stage high-pressure turbine, and three stages low pressure turbine [27].
+CFM56-7B27 engine has one-stage fan, three stages low-pressure compressor, nine stages high-pressure compressor, a can-annular combustion chamber, one stage high-pressure turbine, and three stages low pressure turbine [27].
 The validation of this engine is presented in the following section.

-3-1-Main Performance Data
+3- 1- Main Performance Data

 In this paper, typical component efficiencies, specific heats, combustion chamber and exhaust nozzle pressure losses are considered rationally by using the data suggested by Cihangir et al. [28].
 Important engine data such as TIT, fan pressure ratio and compressor pressure ratio are adapted from reference [29, 30].
-The reference point of the engine is considered to be at sea level standard day condition at T.O. $(M_0 \approx 0)$ .
-Table 2 lists the main performance parameters of the engine which are resulted from on-design and off-design performance parameter which is between 0.8 to 0.9 in the thermodynamic analysis [20, 31, 32].
+The reference point of the engine is considered to be at sea level standard day condition at T.O. ($M_0 \approx 0$).
+Table 2 lists the main performance parameters of the engine which are resulted from on-design and off-design performance calculations.
+Cruise to Take-off TIT ratio is a key performance parameter which is between 0.8 to 0.9 in the thermodynamic analysis [20, 31, 32].
 It is considered 0.87 in this study.